k97/stebinco-one/_work/minerfatigueprevention.md

 ### Prototyping the solution

-I worked closely with the lead designer to create prototypes of both the physical wearable and the digital interfaces.

-My contribution focused on understanding the readiwatch device, solution and working on deploying the solution inside Newcrest from design point of view that would allow supervisors to quickly identify at-risk operators and take appropriate action before they began their shifts.
+I worked closely with the lead designer to create prototypes of the physical wearable, the digital interfaces, and a test implementation process.
+We focused on understanding the ReadiWatch device implementation, monitoring operational processes, and identifying the steps needed for deploying the solution within Newcrest.
+From a design perspective, our goal was to create a system that would allow supervisors to quickly identify at-risk operators and take appropriate action before they began their shifts.

 ### Final design & outcome

-Among competing concepts, ReadiWatch was chosen for its seamless integration into miners' routines and superior ability to predict fatigue risk before it impacted safety, rather than simply detecting incidents after they occurred.
+After rapidly testing and validating the value add of a wearable solution, ReadiWatch was chosen for its seamless integration into miners' routines and superior ability to predict fatigue risk before it impacted safety, rather than simply detecting incidents after they occurred.

 ![](https://k97static.s3.ap-southeast-2.amazonaws.com/stebinco/work/readiwatch/design-specs.png)